Unfortunately, the question of whether or not chiropractors are legitimate doctors is one that still has to be answered today.

-Chiropractors primarily focus on treating neuromusculoskeletal disorders, but they are not limited to problems with the nervous or musculoskeletal systems.
+Chiropractic care primarily focuses on treating neuromusculoskeletal disorders, but they are not limited to problems with the nervous or musculoskeletal systems.

-When it's appropriate, chiropractors refer patients to medical doctors or other health care practitioners for conditions they're unable to treat.
+When it's appropriate, a doctor of chiropractic refer patients to medical doctors or other health care practitioners for conditions they're unable to treat.

 It's because of this that a chiropractor can also serve as your general practitioner.